marcopolo4k/vim-gbufs/README.md

 " Searching only buffer list, to open in Quickfix list " Complimentary to brq & crq

-" Search in all open buffers for -- the last thing you search for -- "  Maybe your last search has word boundaries, or not.
+" Search all open buffers -- for the last thing you search for -- "  Maybe your last search has word boundaries, or not.
 Check with '/↑' " https://vim.fandom.com/wiki/Search_on_all_opened_buffers nnoremap <leader>gbufs :call VimgrepallSpecific()
-" ... and open them all in windows nnoremap <leader>gbufa :call VimgrepallSpecificAndOpenThemAll() " 3rd option: Type out a specific search term by command line "   :Gbufs SEARCH_TERM
+" 2nd option: Search and then open them all in horizontal window panes nnoremap <leader>gbufa :call VimgrepallSpecificAndOpenThemAll() " 3rd option: Type out a specific search term by command line "   :Gbufs SEARCH_TERM

-" Search all open buffers for -- what's under the cursor -- "  No word boundaries default, depending on your config "  Requires either VSetSearch or SearchParty †‡
+" Search all open buffers -- for what's under the cursor -- "  No word boundaries default, depending on your config "  Requires either VSetSearch or SearchParty †‡
 "  Loads search result files into Quickfix List